aframevr/aframe/docs/introduction/entity-component-system.md

 unpkg is a CDN that automatically hosts everything that is published to npm. unpkg can resolve semantic versioning and provide us the version of the component we want.
-An URL takes them form of:
+A URL takes the form of:

 ```
 https://unpkg.com/<npm package name>@<version>/<path to file>